yanlab19870714/TreeServer/ReadMe.txt

 (note that test-metafile could be different from training-metafile, as the y-column may be missing)

-3. In "config.h", you can switch on the following to print and save the output trees bool SAVE_TREE = true bool PRINT_TREE = false; // -> true
+3. In "config.h", you can switch on the following to print the output trees bool PRINT_TREE = false; // -> true

+Note that SAVE_TREE and NO_WARNING are set by job.config

 #################################################
 Input File Checklist :